Philip Alongi: Opera

 Alongi is an operatic tenor and sings opera with professional companies in the US.
 Roles he has played include Luigi in Il Tabarro, Radames in Aida, Don Jose in Carmen, Cavaradossi in Tosca, Alfredo in La Traviata, and Canio in Pagliacci.
 In addition to performing in a few dozen operas, he has twice performed opera on The Today Show, and sang at the funeral mass of Tim Russert as well as at Russert’s memorial service at the Kennedy Center for the Performing Arts in Washington, D.C.
 Alongi also performed at both the 2008 and 2012 Republican National Conventions, as well as the 2008 Democratic Presidential Primary Debate at Florida Atlantic University.
+As of 2025, he serves as the President of the Board of OperaWorks.